StanJulia/Stan.jl/docs/src/INTRO.md

 # Define a Stan language program.
 bernoulli = "..."

-# Prepare for calling cmdstan.
+# Create and compile a SampleModel, an OptimizeModel, etc.:
 sm = SampleModel(...)

-# Compile and run Stan program, collect draws.
+# Run the compiled Stan languauge program and collect draws:
 rc = stan_sample(...)

-if rc == 0
+if success(rc)
-  # Stan's `stansummary` executable result:
+  # Retrieve Stan's `stansummary` executable result:
   sdf = read_summary(sm)

-  # Display the summary as a DataFrame
+  # Display the summary as a DataFrame:
   sdf |> display

-  # Show the draws
+  # Extract the draws from the SampleModel:
   named_tuple_of_samples = read_samples(sm)

 end